Updated: 5 days ago

 Ultimately, parents are the primary stakeholders, not the government and not businesses.
 Like any good company that listens to its customer base, the schools should take note to do the same.
 Parents are paying, via taxes, for a service and they have the right to demand a good return for their investments and to hold those in leadership accountable.

-The parents, not institutions, have the moral duty to protect their child's innocence and foster healthy curiosity.
+Parents, have the moral duty to protect their child's innocence and foster healthy curiosity.
 I know that sounds foreign in today's culture but it's a fight we will keep on fighting, regardless.
 Unfortunately, this isn't just a local issue but a state and national issue.
 However, we can still change this at the local level by getting involved: speaking up at board meetings, electing candidates that represent American family values, getting the word out, parents engaging others and remaining engaged in their child's education etc..
 There is hope, but we need to do the work.
 If you have questions as to how you can get involved, click on my Connect page and send me a message.